-2. Use hair care products that do not contain chemicals that strip hair color and clog follicles.
+2. Use natural based hair care products that do not contain chemicals that strip hair color and clog follicles.

-3. Use conditioner on the ends of your hair, and then wash.
+3. Use a natural based conditioner on the ends of your hair, and then wash.
 For thick hair, condition again.

 4. Use a natural hair oil to condition the scalp a and promote hair growth and strength.
 Rejuveniqe Oil Intensive conditions the scalp and promotes natural hair growth.
 It smooths the hair cuticle, decreases frizz, and adds shine.
 In fact the main ingredient, Abyssinian Oil beat my favorite…Argan Oil in an independent clincal trial conducted by TRI Princeton.